mlinke-ai/kev_in/docs/api/config.md

 The table name of the solution table.
 Defaults to `solutions`.

-## JWT_SECRET

-The base seed which is used to encrypt and decrypt JSON Web Tokens.
-Defaults to `9457645763984570345`.

 ## MAX_ITEMS_RETURNED

 The number of items which one request should return on maximum.
 This value is used to prevent overwhelming the server.
 Defaults to `20`.